Robust preparation of ground state phases under noisy imaginary time evolution: Introduction

 As a concrete example, we focus on the one-dimensional transverse-field Ising model whose ground-state quantum phase transition is a prototypical example of long-range order and spontaneous symmetry breaking (SSB).
 We investigate whether this order, and the quantum critical point from which it emerges, persists in the mixed steady state of the ITE at finite noise strength.
 To this end, in the limit of infinitesimal imaginary Trotter step we take advantage of the Choi-Jamio\l kowski isomorphism \cite{Jamiolkowski1972,Choi1975} and map the noisy ITE of interest to a noiseless ITE under an effective Hamiltonian in a doubled Hilbert space.
 This allows us to extract the steady state properties of the noisy ITE from the ground state of the effective Hamiltonian, which can be efficiently calculated using the density matrix renormalization group (DMRG)~\cite{White1992dmrg,White1993dmrg,Schollwock2005_dmrgRMP}.
 To further corroborate our findings and investigate the effect of imaginary-time Trotter error, we also perform direct simulations of our noisy ITE ``circuit" for comparatively small system sizes.
 We find that the ordered phase is stable to sufficiently weak noise as long as the noise does not explicitly break the weak version \cite{Buca_2012_strong_weak_sym, deGroot2022symmetryprotected} of the symmetry that is spontaneously broken at the ground-state quantum critical point.
-These findings are in contrast to the naive expectation that noise should act similarly to a finite temperature, and thus should destroy any order and criticality in one dimension.